khalid-hussain/shaheen/chap15.md

-had the contentment of reaching to this position when leaders like Abul Hassan and Al-Zeghel were present, then you would have never betrayed them and as proof of my claim it is enough for me to say that the only reason you had a person like Moosa murdered is that in his presence it would have been impossible for you to get even an ordinary position.
+had the contentment of reaching to this position when leaders like Abul Hassan and Al-Zeghel were present, then you would have never betrayed them and as proof of my claim it is enough for me to say that the only reason you had a person like Musa murdered is that in his presence it would have been impossible for you to get even an ordinary position.
 Otherwise, who does not know that he could have become a great leader of Granada.
 My friend, we both have our interests in front of us.
 To fulfill your interests, you became a